 Palatine Hill - The Palatine Hill is the centermost of the Seven Hills of Rome and is one of the most ancient parts of the city.
 It stands 40 meters above the Roman Forum, looking down upon it on one side, and upon the Circus Maximus on the other.
 Rome has its origins on the Palatine.
-Indeed, recent excavations show that people have lived there since approximately 10,000 B.C.
+Indeed, recent excavations show that people have lived there since approximately 10,000 BC.
 According to Livy, after the immigration of the Sabines and the Albans to Rome, the original Romans lived on the Palatine.

-Many affluent Romans of the Republican period (c.509 B.C. - 44 B.C.) had their residences there.
-During the Empire (27 B.C. -
+Many affluent Romans of the Republican period (c.509 BC - 44 BC) had their residences there.
+During the Empire (27

-476 A.D.) several emperors resided there; in fact, the ruins of the palaces of Augustus (27 B.C. - 14 A.D.), Tiberius (14 - 37 A.D.) and Domitian (81 - 96 A.D.) can still be seen.
+BC - 476 AD) several emperors resided there; in fact, the ruins of the palaces of Augustus (27 BC - 14 AD), Tiberius (14 - 37 AD) and Domitian (81 - 96 AD) can still be seen.
 Augustus also built a temple to Apollo here, beside his own palace.
 According to Roman mythology, the Palatine Hill was the location of the cave, known as the Lupercal, where Romulus and Remus were found by the she-wolf Lupa that kept them alive.
-According to this legend, the shepherd Faustulus thereafter found the infants, and with his wife, Acca Larentia, raised the children.
+According to this legend, the shepherd Faustulus thereafter found the infants, and with his wife Acca Larentia raised the children.
 When they were older, the boys killed their great-uncle (who seized the throne from their grandfather), and they both decided to build a new city of their own on the banks of the River Tiber.

-Suddenly, they had a violent argument with each other and in the end, Romulus killed his twin brother Remus.
+Suddenly, they had a violent argument with each other and in the end Romulus killed his twin brother Remus.
 This is how "Rome" got its name - from Romulus.
 Another legend to occur on the Palatine is Hercules' defeat of Cacus after the monster had stolen some cattle.
 Hercules struck Cacus with his characteristic club so hard that it formed a cleft on the southeast corner of the hill, where later a staircase bearing the name of Cacus was constructed.

-Following our afternoon exploring classical Rome, we'll transfer to our hotel.
-This evening groups will discover a Roman tradition as old as some of its most historical ruins, Gladiator training!
+Following our afternoon exploring class Rome, we'll transfer to our hotel.
+This evening groups will have the option to relax and refresh, or opt to add on at additional cost a chance to discover a Roman tradition as old as some of its most historical ruins, Gladiator training!